 – Shutter Speed: Varies by photo

 Read on for a breakdown of each of these.

 1. Shoot in Aperture Mode at the Lowest Possible

-The first of my aurora photography tips is similar to astrophotography: you should aim to shoot your aurora photography in the lowest aperture (F-stop) number possible.
+The first of my aurora camera settings tips is similar to astrophotography: you should aim to shoot your aurora photography in the lowest aperture (F-stop) number possible.
 This will depend on which lens you’re shooting on; most kit lenses will go into the 3.5-4.5 range, whereas prime or other lenses may go lower (1.8-2.5).